aucloud/aucloud.github.io/docs/Platform_Overview/portal/billing_portal.md

     - Quota: shows the total amount of the purchase order.
     - Usage bar: shows the percentage of the purchaser order which has been used..

-1. If discrepancies are discovered in the purchase order, please contact your Customer Success Manager, Sales Executive or AUCloud Support to have the issue fixed.
+1. If discrepancies are discovered in the purchase order, please contact [AUCloud Support](../support/index.md) to have the issue fixed.

 ### Transactions